deathworlders/online/content/book/deathworlders/chapter-31-touching-down.md

 “That’s my meal plan, yeah.
 And that’s just portable food, bro.
 In between there’s, like, three protein shakes, snacks, a couple gallons of water, supplement pills, and then there’s a *real* meal for lunch with the Lads, too.
 All said and done?
 I’m constantly drinking water, with and without electrolytes, and eating *something* every single hour I’m awake.
 And yeah, it’s fuckin’ tough to get used to that.”
 Adam laughed.
 “Back in basic?
 Staff Sergeant Reed used to threaten me with a funnel, said he’d force the food down my throat with a stick.”

-“Oh *man*...
-Okay, seriously, is Basic as bad as it sounds?
+“Oh *man*...Okay, seriously, is Basic as bad as it sounds?
 Like, all the shouting and stuff?”

 Adam held up a finger requesting patience as he efficiently wolfed down the food and the shake in less than a minute, staring thoughtfully at nothing as he chewed.